Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Concluding Remarks

 \section{Concluding Remarks}

-We derived in this paper an general framework to construct arbitrary high order and unconditional energy stable ETDRK schemes for a class of gradient flows, and identified a set of conditions that need to be satisfied for a ETDRK scheme to be unconditional energy stable.
-In particular, we showed that commonly used third-order and fourth-order ETDRK schemes are not unconditional energy stable, and constructed new third-order ETDRK schemes which are unconditional energy stable.
+In this paper, we presented a general framework for constructing unconditionally energy stable ETDRK schemes of arbitrary order for a class of gradient flows and identified a set of conditions that must be satisfied for an ETDRK scheme to be unconditionally energy stable.
+In particular, we showed that the widely employed third- and fourth-order ETDRK schemes are not unconditionally energy stable, and constructed new third-order ETDRK schemes which are unconditionally energy stable.

-To the best of our knowledge, this is the first result on higher than second-order unconditional energy stable ETDRK schemes.
-Here are some extensions and future work to consider: \begin{itemize} \item Higher-order: While we provided a set of conditions that ETDRK schemes need to satisfy in order to be unconditional energy stable.
-But due to the complexity of these conditions, the existence of higher than third-order ETDRK unconditionally energy stable schemes is still an open question.
-One possibility is to add one more stage which will lead to more free parameters to choose from. \item Other models: We restricted ourselves to a class of gradient flows with Lipschitz nonlinearities.
-Since the ETDRK schemes are based on the Duhamel's Principle so the only error comes from the numerical integration, we expect that the new ETDRK schemes behave well for many other models with even more complicated physical structures, although proving rigorously unconditional energy stability for more complicated models would be a challenge. \end{itemize} We are hopeful that our results in this paper can be extended to more general systems and to higher than third-order ETDRK schemes.
+To the best of our knowledge, this is the first rigorous result on unconditionally energy stable ETDRK schemes higher than second-order.
+Potential future extensions include: \begin{itemize} \item Higher than third-order schemes: While we provided a set of conditions that ETDRK schemes need to satisfy in order to be unconditionally energy stable, but due to the complexity of these conditions, the existence of higher than third-order ETDRK unconditionally energy stable schemes is still an open question.
+One possibility is to add one more stage in the RK part which will lead to more free parameters to choose from. \item Other models: We restricted ourselves to a class of gradient flows with Lipschitz nonlinearities.
+Since the ETDRK schemes are based on the Duhamel's Principle so the only error comes from the numerical integration, we expect that the new ETDRK schemes would behave well for other models with even more complicated physical structures, although proving rigorously unconditionally energy stability for more complicated models would be a challenge. \end{itemize} We are hopeful that our results in this paper can be extended to more general systems and to ETDRK schemes higher than third-order.